Wax Resist Tips | Protect – Decorate – Design

 Protect the Bottom of Pottery

-The most popular use of wax resists and emulsions in pottery for protecting the bottom part of vases, cups, pots, etc from coloring liquids.
-Wax resists keep liquids like Underglazes and Glazes from adhering themselves onto the clay.
+The most popular use of wax resists and emulsions in pottery is to protect the bottom of vases, cups, pots, etc., from coloring liquids.
+Wax resist keeps liquids like Underglazes and Glazes from adhering to the clay.

 This is the most practical use of Wax Resists and is common in industries.
-Thanks to wax resist, you don’t have to struggle to wipe the glaze off the bottom part of pottery, the glaze wipes off clean and easy.
+Thanks to wax resist, you don’t have to struggle to wipe the glaze off the bottom of pottery; it wipes off cleanly and easily.

 Besides the dirty, unfinished look that dripped glaze can give, it will also cause the pottery to stick to the kiln shelf during the firing process.
 Even if you wash the bottom part of a pot after the glaze has dried, it might still weld itself to the shelf.
 You can read more about Protecting Your Kiln Shelf From Melting Glaze.

-For these reasons, most experienced potters apply a layer of wax resists on the bottom of their pottery before glazing.
-If you do this (we highly recommend you do so), don’t rush through the process.
+For these reasons, most experienced potters apply a layer of wax resist on the bottom of their pottery before glazing.
+If you do this (we highly recommend it), don’t rush through the process.
 Hasty work always results in bad finishing.
-Make sure to get done as neatly as possible to protect the pottery, your artwork, and the kiln.
-I have skipped the wax resist and found myself taking more time trying to get the glaze off the bottom and it still left colored strikes on the bottom.
+Make sure to get it done as neatly as possible to protect the pottery, your artwork, and the kiln.
+I skipped the wax resist and found myself spending more time trying to get the glaze off the bottom, but it still left colored strikes on the bottom.
 The Wax Resist kept the bottom clean.

-If you’re a beginner, follow these steps to applying Wax on the bottom of your Pottery;
+If you’re a beginner, follow these steps to apply wax to the bottom of your Pottery.

 - Grab a spare brush.
-Some waxes can damage the brush (varies from brand to brand).
+Some waxes can damage the brush (this varies by brand).
 Don’t use your favorite brush!

 - Coat the bottom of the pottery properly.
 Make sure to get every spot.
 The direction of strokes doesn’t matter.

-- For extra protection you can apply wax about an 1/8th of an inch up the side, beginning from the bottom.
+- For extra protection, you can apply wax about 1/8 inch up the side, beginning at the bottom.
 You could do a little more if the glaze is a flowing or floating glaze.

 - After you’re done, let it dry thoroughly.
 If your coat is too thin, you can apply a second coat.
 But don’t forget, wax coats repel themselves.
-You could apply a coat before the other one’s completely dry for one thick coat.
+You could apply a coat before the other one is completely dry to get a thick coat.

-- After Glazing, wipe all the glaze on the bottom.
+- After Glazing, wipe all the glaze off the bottom.
 If the glaze dries on the wax, it will wipe right off.

 - Fire the pottery.
 The Wax Resist will burn off in the kiln.